buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcAlignmentVerticalSegment.md

 * continuity – does the calculated end distance along of the previous segment matches with the provided start distance along of this segment
 * tangential continuity – does the calculated end gradient of the previous segment matches with the provided start gradient of this segment

-> NOTE&nbsp; Specific subtypes of the <span class="self-ref">IfcAlignmentVerticalSegment</span> add specific geometric curve parameters.
+> NOTE  Specific subtypes of the <span class="self-ref">IfcAlignmentVerticalSegment</span> add specific geometric curve parameters.
 Connectivity between vertical segments is not necessarily tangential, but this can be enforced as a requirement through the attribute _TangentialContinuity_.

 !["Alignment vertical segment"](../../../../figures/ifcalignment2dverticalsegment.png "Figure 1 &mdash; Alignment vertical segment")